ChrisSong1994/synology-api/document/docs/guide/start/usage.md

 # Basic Uasage

 :::warning
-First, make sure that you are using nodejs version of no less than 20.
+First, make sure that you are using Node.js version of no less than 20.
 Currently, this project is only tested for Synology DSM 7.1.1，you can try it. but I can't guarantee that it will work for your Synology NAS.
 :::